-This article was last updated Jun 26, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 26, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Who the card is best for

 If you have fair to poor credit and want to build it up or reestablish it with an unsecured card, the Indigo® Platinum Mastercard® may be an option to consider.
 This is a bare-bones credit card with few perks.
 There’s no sign-up bonus, no cashback rewards and you must pre-qualify before you can actually apply for the card.
 While no security deposit is required, it does come with higher fees that could make you question whether this card is your best option.

 Where this card stands out in its category